cbrwizard/cbrwizard.com/README.md

 JS files.

 #####/helpers
 Meteor related template helpers.
-They call presenters.
 Are called from controllers.
 Are named after templates.

 #####/effects
 Static not-data related visual effect classes.
 Are called from controllers.

 #####/lib
 Libraries which must be loaded immediately for a client, where folders are named after their usage.

-######/presenters
-Classes which contain data for templates.
-Are called from Meteor helpers.
-They are separated from helpers to ease code reuse.

 ######/controllers
 Folder for a main routes file and route actions.